A framework for rank identities -- With a view towards operator algebras: Preliminaries

-\begin{definition} An element $u$ of $\mathcal{R}$ is said to be {\it left-invertible} if there is an element $v$ of $\mathcal{R}$ such that $vu = 1$.
+\begin{definition} Let $\mathcal{R}$ be a ring.
+An element $u$ of $\mathcal{R}$ is said to be {\it left-invertible} if there is an element $v$ of $\mathcal{R}$ such that $vu = 1$.
 Similarly if there is a $v$ in $\mathcal{R}$ such that $uv = 1$, then $u$ is said to be {\it right-invertible}.
 An element of $\mathcal{R}$ which is both left-invertible and right-invertible is said to be {\it invertible}. \end{definition}

 An invertible element in a ring has a unique left-inverse and a unique right-inverse which are identical.
 In summary, an invertible element has a unique inverse.

 \begin{lem} \textsl{ If $\mathcal{R}$ is commutative, a matrix $A$ in $M_n(\mathcal{R})$ ($n \in \mathbb{N}$) is invertible if and only if $\det (A)$ is invertible in $\mathcal{R}$.} \end{lem}